halimaarh/Tobams/README.md

 This project is a React-based application with a dynamic layout featuring various sections such as a top bar, page slider, and details pages.
 It includes a modular structure with reusable components and CSS styling for a clean and interactive user interface.

 ## Features
-- **Topbar**: Contains navigation links and buttons for user interaction.
-- **Page with Slider**: A horizontally scrolling image carousel.
+- **Topbar:** Navigation links to different sections of the app like Auctions, Roadmap, Discover, and Community.
+- **MainSection:** Displays sections like "NON FUNGIBLE TOKENS", NFT content, and experiences with accompanying images.
+- **LatestAuctions:** Auction items with auction details, including time left, bids, likes, and more.
-- **Details Section**: Displays various content like overlines, images, and buttons.
+- **Details Section:** Displays detailed content such as headers, images, and interactive buttons.
-- **Responsive Design**: Styled to work on different screen sizes.
-- **Modular Components**: Components are structured for easy maintainability and scalability.
+- **PageWithSlider:** A section where images scroll horizontally to showcase featured content.
+- **PopularAuctions:** A section of the most popular live auctions on your platform.
+- **Footer:** Includes navigation links, social media icons, and a newsletter sign-up form.

 ## Prerequisites
 To run this project, you need the following software installed: